solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/checklist.md

-# dApp Store Presubmission Checklist
+# dApp Store Pre-submission Checklist

 Before you begin the publishing process, make sure that your app meets all of the requirements and guidelines listed on this checklist.